Driving improvement in chemical inputs for material supply chains through the Eurofins | Chem-MAP® Programme.

 The programme will provide assurance that chemical products are sold (routinely) as compliant (to the ZDHC or other MRSL specification) and that chemical manufacturers have appropriate stewardship in terms of management and control systems in place to assure that chemical products are being manufactured responsibly and to a recognised standard.
 This process will involve a robust assessment of the chemical manufacturing company through an audit and testing programme and further downstream assurance though audits of facilities and surveillance testing of supplied chemical products.

-Aimed at supporting the goals of the ZDHC programme and other MRSL initiatives, Chem-MAP provides a range of third party assessments targeted at the three main supply chain stakeholders, chemical supply company (c-MAP), material manufacturer (m-MAP) and brand and retailer (b-MAP).
+Aimed at supporting the goals of the ZDHC programme and other MRSL initiatives, Chem-MAP® provides a range of third party assessments targeted at the three main supply chain stakeholders, chemical supply company, material manufacturer and brand and retailer.

 Chemical Management at Eurofins | BLC